elliot-100/material-color-palette/README.md

 # material-2014-colors

-Google's original [2014 Material Design color palettes](https://m2.material.io/design/color/the-color-system.html#tools-for-picking-colors) as a Python library.
+Google's original [2014 Material Design color palettes](https://m2.material.io/design/color/the-color-system.html#tools-for-picking-colors) as a Python library package.

-Because I wanted to use the palette in some of my projects, but didn't want to copy-paste values, and couldn't find an existing version that was simple and complete.
+Because I wanted to use the palettes in some of my projects, but didn't want to copy-paste values, and couldn't find an existing implementation that was simple and complete.

+Fully type-hinted.

 ## Installation